 Abstract

 Protein kinase activity forms the backbone of cellular information transfer, acting both individually and as part of a broader network, the kinome.
-Correspondingly, their central role in signaling implicates kinome dysfunction as a common driver of cancer, where numerous kinases have been identified as having a causal or modulating role in cancer development and progression.
-Driven by their importance, the development of therapies targeting kinases has rapidly grown, with over 70 kinase inhibitors approved for use in the clinic and over double this number currently in clinical trials.
-Given the growing importance of kinase-targeted therapies, linking the relationship between kinase inhibitor treatment and their effects on downstream cellular phenotype is of clear importance for understanding treatment mechanisms and streamlining compound screening in therapy development.
+Their central role in signaling leads to kinome dysfunction being a common driver of disease, and in particular cancer, where numerous kinases have been identified as having a causal or modulating role in tumor development and progression.
+As a result, the development of therapies targeting kinases has rapidly grown, with over 70 kinase inhibitors approved for use in the clinic and over double this number currently in clinical trials.
+Understanding the relationship between kinase inhibitor treatment and their effects on downstream cellular phenotype is thus of clear importance for understanding treatment mechanisms and streamlining compound screening in therapy development.
 In this work, we combine two large-scale kinome profiling data sets and use them to link inhibitor-kinome interactions with cell line treatment responses (AUC/IC50).
 We then built computational models on this data set that achieve a high degree of prediction accuracy (R2 of 0.7 and RMSE of 0.9), and were able to identify a set of well-characterized and understudied kinases that significantly affect cell responses.
-Further, we validated these models experimentally by testing predicted effects in breast cancer cell lines, and extended the model scope by performing additional validation in patient-derived pancreatic cancer cell lines.
+We further validated these models experimentally by testing predicted effects in breast cancer cell lines and extended the model scope by performing additional validation in patient-derived pancreatic cancer cell lines.
 Overall, these results demonstrate that broad quantification of kinome inhibition state is highly predictive of downstream cellular phenotypes.

 Introduction

 Computational drug screening has recently emerged as a powerful approach to integrate vast amounts of cancer cell line multi-omics data into predictive models, with the goal of predicting downstream phenotypic responses such as growth and viability.
 Advancing rapidly with recent developments in machine learning, these methods have the potential to predict outcomes for large drug libraries with minimal experimental cost, reducing the number of drug candidates fed into downstream validation efforts.
-Most current approaches to the prediction of drug response use baseline cell-line multi-omics data (e.g., mutation status, gene expression, copy number variation, etc.) and Quantitative Structure-Activity Relationships (QSAR) to map drug structure characteristics onto their biological phenotypes, but information describing drug-target interactions, especially at the protein level, remain underutilized because of the unique nature of associated data acquisition methods.
-For example, the recent DREAM challenge[1] hosted by the National Cancer Institute (NCI) for drug-response predictions saw the winning team utilize high throughput drug screening data along with baseline gene expression features[2] and achieved at most 80% accuracy in predicting cell line responses in a binary fashion.
+Most current approaches to the prediction of drug response use baseline cell-line multi-omics data (e.g., mutation status, gene expression, copy number variation, etc.) and Quantitative Structure-Activity Relationships (QSAR) to map drug structure characteristics onto their biological phenotypes.
+However, information describing drug-target interactions, especially at the protein level, remains underutilized due to the unique nature of associated data acquisition methods.
+For example, the recent DREAM challenge(Costello et al. 2014) hosted by the National Cancer Institute (NCI) for drug-response predictions saw the winning team utilize high throughput drug screening data along with baseline gene expression features(Gönen and Margolin 2014) and achieved at most 80% accuracy in predicting cell line responses in a binary, yes/no fashion.